The frame number is stamped on the left side of the steering head tube

-Replacement frames don't have identification stickers, you clearly see MADE IN JAPAN stamped on the headstock.
+Replacement frames don't have identification stickers.
+You clearly see MADE IN JAPAN stamped on the headstock.

 Faint impressions, crooked numbers, odd font or size, are clear signs of a replacement frame.